lowestofthe1ow/ceartin-mp/README.md

 </div>

-This serves as the main Git repository for a Filipino NLP project with RoBERTa.
+This serves as the main Git repository for a Filipino NLP project with ByT5.

 ## Setting up